-92. As the examples above demonstrate, and as the dozens of additional accounts attached in Exhibit I confirmed, Today's Destiny failed to deliver as represented.
-Among other things, Today's Destiny failed to:

-- provide working equipment and software
+- 92. As the examples above demonstrate, and as the hundreds of additional accounts attached in Exhibits I and J confirmed, Today's Destiny failed to deliver as represented.
+Among other things, Today's Destiny failed to: - provide working equipment and software

 - honor rebate and refund obligations

 - honor buy-back promises

 - provide technical support and coaching

 - deliver promised direct mail

 - provide exclusivity in promised market areas

-• locate new buyers to purchase dissatisfied Customers' Program and System In addition to its failures, Today's Destiny actively took steps in continuation of its fraudulent scheme to create the appearance of performance of its obligations under the marketing contracts.
+- locate new buyers to purchase dissatisfied Customers' Program and System

+In addition to its failures, Today's Destiny actively took steps in continuation of its fraudulent scheme to create the appearance of performance of its obligations under the marketing contracts.
 For instance, in direct mail advertising for one of the dentist Customers, Today's Destiny distributed thousands of flyers to customers advertising "free teeth cleaning services" to recipients of the advertisements.
 The Customer did not authorize Today's Destiny's offer of these free services.
 Additionally, Today's Destiny actually provided "debit cards" or similar coupons for prepaid services to randomly selected prospective customers to create the appearance that its marketing system worked.
-Most of these prospective customers were unable to pay the full cost of the services provided and had to be turned away at great embarrassment to the Customers.

-93. As more and more Customers began to complain, Today's Destiny - through the Insiders and the company's agents and employees - attempted to avoid its obligations by failing to return telephone calls and letters, evading Customers through ruses of "unavailability," and developing delay tactics of all sorts to dodge Customers.
+Most of these prospective customers were unable to pay the full cost of the services provided and had to be turned away at great embarrassment to the Customers. - 93.
+As more and more Customers began to complain, Today's Destiny through the Insiders and the company's agents and employees attempted to avoid its obligations by failing to return telephone calls and letters, evading Customers through ruses of "unavailability," and developing delay tactics of all sorts to dodge Customers.
 Relying upon their "built-in defense," Today's Destiny representatives (including or with the knowledge of and at the direction of Michael Day, Max K. Day, Max O. Day, Chaz Robertson, Joshua Smith, and Terry Vanderpool) informed numerous Customers that they had forfeited their rights to rebates and refunds because the Customers did not comply with the reporting and other requirements of their contracts with Today's Destiny.
 Representatives of Today's Destiny also responded aggressively to Customer complaints: threatening Customers with libel and slander suits for posting comments on websites and complaining to the Better Business Bureau.

-94. Ultimately, Today's Destiny simply moved its assets and fraudulent business scheme to new entities, Medicus Marketing and IBD - in an effort to avoid creditors.
-Today's Destiny then filed its chapter 7 bankruptcy case on October 13, 2005.
+- 94. Ultimately, Today's Destiny simply moved its assets and fraudulent business scheme to new entities, Medicus Marketing and IBD in an effort to avoid creditors.
+Today's Destiny then filed its chapter 7 bankruptcy case on October 13, 2005. - 95.
+Trustee attaches the Declaration of Eric Scott Fleenor as Exhibit A, and incorporates it by reference as if fully set forth herein.
+Mr. Fleenor is a former employee of Today's Destiny/TNG and confirms many of the allegations set forth herein.
+Mr. Fleenor also states that he was instructed to put together dummy computers to turn over to the bankruptcy court, instead of the actual computers used by Today's Destiny/TNG.